 tailored products for farmers

 and pastoralists (e.g.,

 equipment for irrigation and

 dryland improvement).
 ARC

 acts as the technical,

 operational arm of the

 Ministry of Agriculture and

 is the authorized body for

 crop variety release and seed

 certification (such as in

 IFAD's Seed Development

 Project).
 ARC also has

 strong collaborations with

 Extension Services and

 Farmer Field Schools.

 However, in spite of its

 strong technical capacity,

 ARC has limited financing to

 demonstrate best practices

 and up-scale its proven

 adaptation technologies in

 the rural regions.

-DASELINE: Consequently
+D. GTV DVT.
+G

-DASELINE .
-Consequently,
+BASELINE: Consequently,

+other than in regions covered

-by the LDCE1 (first NADA
+by the LDCF1 (first NAPA

-project) SPEDs do not have

-project), SKFFS do not nave
+project), SRFPs do not have

+access to any adaptation

-technologies of packages.
+technologies or packages.

 BASELINE: Without access

 to adaptation technologies

 farming and pastoral

 production for smallholders

+production for smallholders

-- - is currently limited.
+is currently limited.